More to Cairns than tourism

 Tradies in demand in Cairns - try the construction industry or relocate your business

 Currently, tradespeople are like gold dust so if that’s your industry, you will likely be spoilt for choice.
-Job vacancies in the 'trades and services' categories are consistently topping the list of available jobs advertised in Far North Queensland in early 2021.
+Job vacancies in the 'trades and services' categories are consistently topping the list of available jobs advertised in Far North Queensland.

 Vibrant start-up culture and online business hub